nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Finding it difficult to keep track of your insurance clients?
+Are you finding it difficult to keep track of your insurance clients?
 Life as an insurance agent isn't easy.
 We understand.
 Link.me is a **desktop app built for insurance agents** to help you manage your clients.
 It is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Link.me can get your client management tasks done faster than traditional GUI apps.

+This user guide will guide you, as an insurance agent, through the process of setting up Link.me, introduce you to the capabilities of Link.me and facilitate your usage of Link.me so that you can better manage your ever-increasing clients.

 ---